Skip to main content

 Poetry at Common Council

-In performing a poem, the poet makes themselves vulnerable, as do all residents who speak at our city council meetings.
+The Madison Poet Laureate invites poets to read at Common Council a few times a year.
+The series instills a mood of civility, and reminds us of the complexities of experience, language, and truth.
+Performing to elected officials encourages the openness necessary to the democratic process.
+The poet makes themselves vulnerable, as do all residents who speak at council.
 Council members are, in the moment of the reading, the poet's audience.
-Alderpersons offer their full attention to the poet in open-minded contemplation.
-For the duration of the reading, daily activity and political discourse are suspended, to make a space for another form of interaction and mutual meaning making.
-This simple gesture and the ideal human relationship it represents establishes an elevated atmosphere for the meeting to come.
+They offer their full attention to the poet in open-minded contemplation.
+For the duration of the reading political discourse is suspended.
+Space is made for another form of interaction and mutual meaning making.
+This gesture establishes an elevated atmosphere for the meeting to come.

 Section Break